Morgan Stanley

 As a global financial institution, Morgan Stanley is committed to being a responsible corporate citizen and an effective participant in the legislative and regulatory process.
 Morgan Stanley’s businesses and our ability to generate returns for our shareholders are subject to extensive laws and regulations at the international, federal, state and local levels, and changes to such laws can significantly affect how we operate.
 Accordingly, we believe it is important to understand and engage in the regulatory and political environments in which we have a presence.

-Morgan Stanley does not generally engage in grassroots lobbying, but if it did engage in grassroots lobbying in a given year, any related expenditures would be disclosed in our annual Corporate Political Contributions Disclosure Statement.
+Morgan Stanley does not generally engage in grassroots lobbying, but if it did engage in grassroots lobbying in a given year, any related expenditures would be disclosed in our Corporate Political Contributions Disclosure Statement.

 Trade Associations

 Morgan Stanley may not always support every position taken by these organizations or their other members through lobbying or otherwise; however, Morgan Stanley believes its participation in these organizations is important to the advancement of its employees’ professional development and networking and to promoting public policy objectives of importance to Morgan Stanley shareholders, clients and employees.
-On at least an annual basis, we review our continued membership in these organizations.
-Morgan Stanley does not generally participate in any tax-exempt organization in the U.S. that is primarily organized to write, endorse or promote model legislation.

 Morgan Stanley’s principal U.S. trade association memberships as well as the expenditures relating to such memberships are reviewed annually with the Government Relations Department and the Governance and Sustainability Committee of the Board.